 originally posted on Concept Hub

-At my house the weekend starts at 4:30 on Friday.
+At my house, the weekend starts at 4:30 on Friday.
 This is when my teenage son comes homes from school, shoves something completely unhealthy in his mouth and heads downstairs to play his Xbox 360.

 This past Friday I came home and saw my teenage son proudly holding up a $20 bill his Nan gave him for his birthday.
 He said “you know who this is?
 This is Andrew Jackson, and he did a lot of bad things.
 But do you know what is good about him?”
 I smile and inquire “what?”
 He tells me that “Andrew Jackson wants to go rent Modern Warfare (a new game) as much as he does.”
 So off to Blockbuster we went.

 The past few generations alive today grew up with computer games.
 I do not recall how old I was when my family got our first Atari console, but I was young.
 The only game I was able to play was a car game that ate numbers.
-Eventually my family allowed me to play a little table tennis with them and finally I graduated to Combat.
+Eventually my family allowed me to play a little table tennis with them and finally, I graduated to Combat.

 Combat is no Modern Warfare.

 My teenage son gets to play with friends he has made all over the country and the world.
-Together they create mini movies called Machinima.
+Together they create mini-movies called Machinima.
 The games he plays look like movies, and in fact, they play as though you are a character in a movie.

 These gaming consoles are also starting to integrate with social networking sites such as Facebook, Twitter, and Last.fm.

-While my teenage son was engaged in battle my 8 year old son was playing with his friends virtually on the Build a Bear website.
-By the end of the night he informed me which new Build a Bear animal he wanted for Christmas.
+While my teenage son was engaged in battle my 8-year-old son was playing with his friends virtually on the Build a Bear website.
+By the end of the night, he informed me which new Build a Bear animal he wanted for Christmas.

 The moral of the story of my family’s typical Friday night is that gaming has a huge impact on our lives.
-The members in our online gaming communities are as much a part of our lives as our actual neighbors.
+The members of our online gaming communities are as much a part of our lives as our actual neighbors.
 Through that community, brands are able to raise awareness about new products and influence purchase decisions or other various calls to action.

 Whether we like it or not, social gaming has also invaded our social networking sites.
-From Farmville a social game created for Facebook to the popular gaming company, Electronic Arts launching an extension of it’s popular game “Spore” to Facebook.
+From Farmville, a social game created for Facebook to the popular gaming company, Electronic Arts launching an extension of its popular game “Spore” to Facebook.